Heron

 Herons are long-legged, long-necked, freshwater and coastal birds in the family Ardeidae, with 75 recognised species, some of which are referred to as egrets or bitterns rather than herons.
-Members of the genus Botaurus are referred to as bitterns, and, together with the zigzag heron, or zigzag bittern, in the monotypic genus Zebrilus, form a monophyletic group within the Ardeidae.
+Members of the genus Botaurus are referred to as bitterns, and, together with the zigzag heron, or zigzag bittern, in the monotypic genus Zebrilus, form a monophyletic group, Botaurinae, within the Ardeidae family.
 Egrets do not form a biologically distinct group from herons, and tend to be named differently because they are mainly white or have decorative plumes in breeding plumage.
 Herons, by evolutionary adaptation, have long beaks.

-The classification of the individual heron/egret species is fraught with difficulty, and no clear consensus exists about the correct placement of many species into either of the two major genera, Ardea and Egretta.
+The classification of individual heron and egret species is fraught with difficulty, and no clear consensus exists about the correct placement of many species into either of the two major genera, Ardea and Egretta.
 Similarly, the relationships of the genera in the family are not completely resolved.
 However, one species formerly considered to constitute a separate monotypic family, the Cochlearidae or the boat-billed heron, is now regarded as a member of the Ardeidae.

 Although herons resemble birds in some other families, such as the storks, ibises, spoonbills, and cranes, they differ from these in flying with their necks retracted, not outstretched.
 They are also one of the bird groups that have powder down.
 Some members of this group nest colonially in trees, while others, notably the bitterns, use reed beds.

 Name

 The word heron first appeared in the English language around 1300, originating from Old French hairon, eron (12th century), earlier hairo (11th century), from Frankish haigiro or from Proto-Germanic *haigrô, *hraigrô.

-Herons are also known as shitepokes (/ˈʃaɪtpoʊk/ SHYT-pohk), or euphemistically as shikepokes or shypokes.
+Herons are also known as shitepokes (/ˈʃaɪtpoʊk/ SHYTE-pohk), or euphemistically as shikepokes or shypokes.
 Webster's Dictionary suggests that herons were given this name because of their habit of defecating when flushed.

 The 1971 Compact Edition of the Oxford English Dictionary describes the use of shitepoke for the small green heron of North America (Butorides virescens) as originating in the United States, citing a published example from 1853.
 The OED also observes that shiterow or shederow are terms used for herons, and also applied as derogatory terms meaning a thin, weakly person.
 This name for a heron is found in a list of game birds in a royal decree of James VI (1566–1625) of Scotland.
 The OED speculates that shiterow is a corruption of shiteheron.

 Another former name was heronshaw or hernshaw, derived from the Old French heronçeau.
 Corrupted to handsaw, this name appears in Shakespeare's Hamlet.
 A possible further corruption took place in the Norfolk Broads, where the heron is often referred to as a harnser.

 A group of herons has been called a "siege".

 The goliath heron is the largest heron species.